 Inspection procedures identify requirements that the inspector must consider while evaluating the associated area.
 These requirements may not be the same as the NRC requirements placed on a specific licensee as a condition of the plant license.
 As such, it is not implied or intended that inspection program requirements are to be levied on the licensee.
 Any attempt to force inspection program requirements on the licensee is a misinterpretation of the NRC inspection philosophy, misuse of inspection requirements and could constitute a backfit.

 Temporary instructions are issued for specific inspection purposes.
 For inspections performed using a temporary instruction, the inspector is expected to complete all inspection requirements listed.

-08.05 Baseline Inspection Credit for Operational Safety Review Team Effort
+Security Inspection Procedure completion is in accordance with IMC 2201, “Security Inspection Program for Operating Commercial Nuclear Power Reactors.”08.05 Baseline Inspection Credit for Operational Safety Review Team Effort

 The Operational Safety Review Team (OSART) review is performed by senior staff members from International Atomic Energy Agency member states.
 The OSART missions offer a means of assessing licensee performance and reinforcing plant self-assessments through an independent assessment process.
 OSART’s focus is on the safety and reliability of plant operation.
 They review the operation of the plant and the performance of the plant’s management and staff rather than the adequacy of the plant’s design and compliance with its licensing basis.
 Based on a review of sample OSART reports and the OSART guidelines, the staff determined that although the OSART review is not risk-informed, some areas of the review overlap with the ROP baseline inspection program.
 The NRC believes that it would be beneficial for the U.S. nuclear power industry to continue its participation in the OSART missions.